KhaledSaiidi/OpenStack-Talos-Control/README.md

-## OpenStack + Talos GitOps Lab

-This repository automates a two-layer lab environment:

-1. **Infrastructure layer** – Terraform (via Libvirt) provisions the complete virtualization stack, including OpenStack controller, compute, and storage VMs, as well as Talos-based Kubernetes nodes.
-Ansible then deploys OpenStack using OpenStack-Ansible (OSA) on the dedicated OpenStack VMs and bootstraps a Talos Kubernetes cluster on the remaining Talos nodes.
-2. **Management layer** – The Talos cluster serves as the management plane, where Argo CD continuously reconciles Cluster API (CAPI) resources to instantiate tenant workloads within the freshly deployed OpenStack cloud.
-This creates a self-managing, closed-loop GitOps workflow that spans from bare metal provisioning to application deployment.

-To establish a fully automated, GitOps-driven lifecycle management model where OpenStack provides the virtualized infrastructure substrate, and Talos + Argo CD orchestrate the higher-level services and workloads on top.
+# 🚀 StackTalosOpsEngine: Production-Grade Cloud Automation

+This repository delivers a production-grade automation engine designed for deploying and managing a fully declarative cloud platform.
+Utilizing Infrastructure as Code (IaC) and a multi-layered GitOps workflow, the system establishes a robust, self-managing environment where OpenStack serves as the virtualized substrate, and a Talos-based cluster handles continuous operations.

+The design targets repeatable production bring-up and lifecycle management, achieving a closed-loop system that spans from the virtualization host up to application delivery.

+## ⚙️ Multi-Layer Architecture

+This system is built upon two distinct, yet interconnected, declarative layers:
+### 1. Infrastructure Layer (The Substrate)
+This layer establishes the core virtualization and foundational cloud components:
+* **Provisioning (Terraform/Libvirt):** Provisions all VMs (OpenStack controllers, computes, storage) and the initial **Talos Kubernetes nodes**.
+* **Deployment (Ansible/OSA):** Deploys the full **OpenStack** cloud on its dedicated VMs and bootstraps the **Talos Management Cluster** on the Kubernetes nodes.
+### 2. Management Layer (The Ops Engine)
+The Talos Cluster acts as the single, declarative management plane for all tenant resources:
+* **Orchestration (FluxCD/CAPI):** The cluster hosts FluxCD and Cluster API.
+* **Control Flow:** CAPI continuously monitors Git and uses the OpenStack APIs to provision, manage, and reconcile all tenant workloads (VMs, networking, storage) on demand.
+This workflow enforces a **GitOps-driven lifecycle model** where every component, from the base VMs to the deployed applications, is consistently controlled and managed from Git.

 ---